DomaCom is working with KSI Investments to allow investors the opportunity to invest in this Land banking Crowdfunding opportunity.

 Fees and Cost

-• Performance Fee –It is anticipated that the Land will be held for a period of 10 years.
-Upon the eventual sale of the land by the Sub-Fund there will be a performance fee of 20% paid to KSI Investments on the difference between the purchase price and the sales price.
+It is anticipated that the Land will be held for a period of 10 years.
+Upon the eventual sale of the land by the Sub-Fund there will be a performance fee of 20% paid to KSI Investments representing the difference between the purchase price and the sales price.
 The remaining 80% of this profit will be paid to all investors in proportion to their investment.

 Unit Price of the units of the Sub-Fund

-The investors are buying units into an existing Fund.
-An independent valuation of the property will be undertaken in April / May 2021 to determine the current price of the property at that time of the investment, so that the appropriate unit price is established.
+The investors are buying units into an existing Fund and will pay $1 a unit which is a premium to the current unit price.
+An independent valuation of the property will be undertaken in second quarter of the year to determine the current price of the property at that time of the investment, so that the appropriate unit price is established.

-13%: Land prices grow with the average rate noted between 1985 – 2005 in the NWGC and SWGC when land was still zoned rural.
-The price growth in this period was the natural increase in land values as rezoning to residential only impacted prices from 2006.
+13%: Land prices grow with the average rate noted between 1985 – 2021 in the NWGC and SWGC.
+The price growth in this period was the combination of natural increase in rural land values and the impact of rezoning from rural to residential.

-23%: Prices continue to grow with the average rate of 2012 – 2017 noted in the NWGC to account for the impact of the rezoning to the residential and general development of the area.
-Given the similarities between the NWGC and the SWGC both being priority growth areas of Greater Sydney, it is reasonable to use historical data from the NWGC as a benchmark for forecasting prices in the SWGC.
+Given the similarities between the NWGC and the SWGC both being priority growth areas of Greater Sydney, it is reasonable to use historical data from the NWGC as part of the benchmark for forecasting prices in the SWGC.

 It should be noted that while historical performance provides a guide it does not necessarily mean that future performance will be the same as it has been historically.